Immediate Dental Implants…Things To Consider

 Every patient that I have treated has always wanted his or her teeth right away.
 You really should weigh the risks versus benefits of this procedure.

 Immediate teeth work best for teeth in the front of the mouth.
-It also works very well if you are missing all your teeth and is most successful if you are having implants for your whole lower jaw.
+It also works very well if you are missing all your teeth and is most successful if you are having implants for your whole lower or upper jaw.
+The use of zygomatic implants also allows for same-day teeth in people that are missing all upper teeth even when they have soft bone.
 When the dental implants are put in, I would make a temporary tooth or whole set of teeth right on the spot.
 You would walk out of my office with teeth not gaps.
 The temporary teeth will look, feel and work like your regular teeth.

 If it were just one tooth, like your front and center upper tooth, I would make the immediate temporary so it doesn’t touch the bottom teeth.
 This further prevents the chance of using the tooth too early.